JESHOOTS.COM on Unsplash

 Air Canada is a good example.
 They recently announced that any future travel credits no longer have an expiry date, and you’re allowed to transfer your credit to another person.
 If the new fare is lower when rebooking, you will retain the difference in the form of credit.
 For those booking a holiday through Air Canada Vacations, there’s the optional CareFlexPlus plan that costs $59, which allows you to get a full refund if you cancel your trip at least 25 days before the scheduled departure.

 Bargain hunters will usually book with the cheapest third-party travel website or travel agencies, but their refund policies may not be as good as going direct.
-It may cost you a little more, but having the flexibility of a full refundable trip can give you peace of mind in these especially uncertain times.
+It may cost you a little more but having the flexibility of a fully refundable trip can give you peace of mind in these especially uncertain times.

 Look for deals with long windows

-Many deals I’m seeing apply to travel in 2021, so you needn’t feel rushed to take advantage of the savings.
+Many deals I’m seeing apply to travel in 2021 and even 2022, so you needn’t feel rushed to take advantage of the savings.
 Just about every cruise line is offering free upgrades for departures this year and next.
 I’m talking about room upgrades, free drinks, free WiFi, enhanced dining, free day trips and no gratuities.
 These perks could easily save you $2,000 on a trip for two.
 Here are some options to browse:

-Although I can’t say for sure, if COVID-19 is still a global pandemic next year, the odds are that many companies will extend their windows or allow you to rebook.
+Although I can’t say for sure, if COVID-19 is still a global pandemic next year, odds are many companies will extend their windows or allow you to rebook.

 Check for any rules that may be in place